Mortens4444/Mtf.Serial/ReadMe.md

 ### Notes

-- Ensure exception handling for port access and communication errors.
-- Use the `Logger` property to capture and log serial events for debugging and monitoring purposes.
+- **Logging**: Use the `Logger` property to capture and log serial events for monitoring.
+- **Thread Safety**: The `SerialDevice` class ensures thread safety with a connection lock.
+- **Error Handling**: Ensure exception handling for port access errors and communication issues.